Logiqx/docker-curator/docs/README.md

 The way that I monitor for new Docker images is via a homemade Python script which I have called the Docker Curator.

+Docker Curator generates a [report](images.md) which gives me a heads-up of new images on Docker Hub.

 The script uses a simple JSON configuration file and searches Docker Hub for newer versions of specific images.

 Once I know what new Docker images are available, I go through my projects and update them accordingly: